 Your historical data will not automatically appear in GA4 when you turn it on.
 If you didn’t make the switch, you would lose the critical ability to compare performance year-over-year.
 The sooner you start implementing the new platform, the more data you will have to compare.
 If you are late in the game, reading this article, we encourage you to download key reports from your current Google Analytics as soon as possible so you don’t lose your historical data.

 After July 1, 2023, you can access your previously processed data in your Universal Analytics property for at least six months.
-You will not be able to access your historical data after that.
+You will not be able to access your historical data after July 1, 2024.

 - Make sure to download your old data to preserve historical trends.